Success Stories

 I tried to achieve the same thing with voice macros, but the result was not nearly as good because during the elapsed time the mouse moved so I could not pinpoint a target and leave the mouse position on it.
 This is nearly instantaneous and the jaw gestures are very subtle and not uncomfortable so they did not discourage very frequent transitions between modes.
 I really hadn't conceived of such a frequent switching of modes and its advantages until the future actually appeared.

-The other thing I have discovered is that the Naturally Speaking feature that used to drive me nuts which is that it actually gets focus to a control when you click with your voice, works wonderfully for positioning the mouse which I then freeze at that location with the Cyberlink allowing me to repeat the action (for example when ignoring changes using grammar check in Microsoft Word).
+The other thing I have discovered is that the Naturally Speaking feature that used to drive me nuts which is that it actually gets focus to a control when you click with your voice, works wonderfully for positioning the mouse which I then freeze at that location with Brainfingers allowing me to repeat the action (for example when ignoring changes using grammar check in Microsoft Word).

 Anyway, I am still getting a little surge of excitement every time it works although I'm sure eventually I will take for granted.